maxkratt/FishNet-Documentation/fishnet-building-blocks/transports/yak-pro-feature.md

 ## How to Install

 Yak is part of FishNet Pro!
 So you must have purchased pro.
-See how to purchase and download FishNet Pro [here](../../../../overview/readme/pro-projects-and-support.md).\
+See how to purchase and download FishNet Pro [here](../../overview/readme/pro-projects-and-support.md).\
 \
 After Installing FishNet Pro, just add Yak to your Transport manager, most likely you will be adding Yak onto Multipass like mentioned in the General Section above.

 ***

-## Component Settings
+## Settings

 No settings needed to be configured with Yak.